My improved take on the font that is extracted from the shanzai knockoff of the Nokia 107.

 @Kyyle 3~4 months to be exact.
 The font still isn't finished.

-Font recreated from the Motorola WX160.
-Note that the Alcatel OT-V670 uses the same font as the display font.
+Note that both the Motorola WX160 and the Alcatel OT-V670 uses the same font as the display font.

 Only the basic Latin glyphs are recreated as the Motorola W160 only supports: